trim21/contextlib2/docs/index.rst

    foundation for higher level context managers that manipulate the exit stack in application specific ways.

+   Context managers used with :class:`ExitStack` must be new-style classes - this is the default on Python 3, but requires explicitly inheriting from :class:`object` or another new-style class in Python 2.

    .. versionadded:: 0.4
       Part of the standard library in Python 3.3 and later